pwndbg/pwndbg/FEATURES.md

 See the [Binary Ninja integration guide](docs/binja_integration.md) for setup information.

+## Go Debugging

+Pwndbg has support for dumping complex Go values like maps and slices, including automatically parsing out type layouts in certain cases.

+See the [Go debugging guide](docs/go_debugging.md) for more information.

 ## Configuration, customization

 There are two commands to set various options: